IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 dsadm createparm
 -help Prints the online help for this command.
 All other valid options that are specified with this option are ignored.
 Usage notes
 1. DSFS checks the syntax of the creation string before it attempts to save the string.
-Additionally, DSFS ensures it represents a data set that DSFS supports. · RECFM must have the value F, FB, FBA, FS, FBS, V, VB, VBA, or U and must exist in the string. · DSORG must have the value PS or PO and must exist in the string.
+Additionally, DSFS ensures it represents a data set that DSFS supports. Â· RECFM must have the value F, FB, FBA, FS, FBS, V, VB, VBA, or U and must exist in the string. Â· DSORG must have the value PS or PO and must exist in the string.
 2. Although DSFS checks the syntax of the string before storing it, it is still possible for the user to create a data set string that might be created by DFSMS but are not usable by the QSAM access method.
 For example, a data set that has a RECFM(FB), LRECL and BLKSIZE that might specify a record length that is not evenly divisible by the block size.
 DFSMS will allow creation of the data set but the data set cannot be processed by DSFS.
 Thus, users must be careful when they specify the data set attributes.
 3. DSFS will store at most one string in the utility file system for a psmodel and at most one string for a pdsmodel creation string per HLQ directory.
 If a user performs a dsadm createparm for a psmodel/pdsmodel string and a psmodel or pdsmodel creation string exists, it is replaced by the new string.
 4. The dsadm fileinfo command can be used to display the current creation strings for an HLQ directory.